mark-hahn/csyn/README.md

 - Works with babel to support most browser versions
 - Significant whitespace, no more ugly pyramid of braces
 - Skinny and fat arrows with almost the same semantics as coffeescript
-- Line numbers are preserved.
-No source-map needed.
 - Removes need for `var` before destructuring
 - Converts undefined to null in parameters to fix es6 problem of dropping params.
 - Allows commonjs module `require` syntax